 How has your training contract at Osborne Clarke aided your transition to qualified lawyer?

 Completing my training contract at Osborne Clarke assisted with making my transition to being an NQ as smooth as possible.
-Throughout my training contract I was given a really high level of responsibility and involvement, which speaking to peers at other firms doesn’t seem to always be the case.
-My work as a trainee was not confined to behind-the-scenes drafting of ancillary documents: I was provided with the opportunity for client contact from day one and was trusted to run a client meeting.
+Throughout my training contract I was given a really high level of responsibility and involvement, which after speaking to peers at other firms, didn’t seem to always be the case.
+My work as a trainee was not confined to behind-the-scenes drafting of ancillary documents: I was provided with the opportunity for client contact from day one and was trusted to run client meetings.

 What drew you to qualify into Corporate?